khel29/nnpdc20/README.md

 (Sort of public messages chat, without any images).
 - possibility to delete all the messages individually if you are its author with a small delete button near each message (+ confirm popup.)
 - Make english version of the app.
 Problem: there will be 2 distinct databases, sometimes sharing the same geographic locations.
 You know how to solve this?
-- have the lets encrypt keys working to avoid main mail providers spam box for the notifications.
+- have the lets encrypt keys certificate working to avoid main mail providers spam box for the notifications.
-- encrypt emails in database